 COVER’s MISSION is to FOSTER HOPE and BUILD COMMUNITY.

-COVER serves low-income homeowners, many of whom are elderly and with mobility impairments.
+COVER serves income qualifying homeowners, many of whom are elderly and with mobility impairments.
 Our goal is to restore hope and build community among families that are struggling with challenging housing and financial circumstances that are often at the crisis level.
 We do this by bringing together volunteers and homeowners to complete urgently needed home repairs and facilitate the reuse of household goods and building materials.

 House Care = Health Care: It is our calling to improve lives by facilitating “aging in place” by keeping the community safe, warm and dry.